MainulDip/KotlinEveryday/oop-tour-kotlin.md

 }
 ```
 ### Companion objects (inside class): Java static method + some more

 > If declared inside of a class, it can access its members / internals-of-the-class (such as a factory method) using only the class name as a qualifier, without instantiation like static method (But not exactly).

+Note:
+- Object expressions (object: {....}) are executed (and initialized) immediately, where they are used.

+- Object declarations (object ObjName {...}) are initialized lazily, when accessed for the first time.

+- A companion object is initialized when the corresponding class is loaded (resolved) that matches the semantics of a Java static initializer.

 ```kt
 class MyClass {
     companion object Factory {